markjames/silverstripe-nestedmenu/README.md

 The module will add the methods **NestedMenu** and **HasNestedMenu** to the SiteTree class via extension and and makes those methods available in the templates.

-This decorator also adds a checkbox field (ShowChildrenInMenus) to the CMS admin interface to allow CMS users to hide all of the sub-pages of a page from the nested menu.
+This extension also adds a checkbox field (ShowChildrenInMenus) to the CMS admin interface to allow CMS users to hide all of the sub-pages of a page from the nested menu.

 ## Screenshots (Basic!)